top of page

 A

 Yoga pants, sweat pants or biking shorts.
 Regular shorts are not recommended.
-Sweaty hands and feet are common in Reformer class so weight lifting/grip gloves and grip socks are highly recommended.
+Sweaty hands and feet are common so weight lifting/grip gloves and grip socks are recommended.

 Q